-In collaboration with the Education Office of the Consulate General of Italy in Boston, we will be offering a series of Italian Conversation classes at Putterham during the month of December.
+In collaboration with the Education Office of the Consulate General of Italy in Boston, we will be offering a series of Italian Conversation classes at the Coolidge Corner Branch Library during the months of January and February.
 The groups are for adults who would like an opportunity to practice their Italian language skills in a casual, friendly setting, while enjoying a coffee.
 For elementary to advanced levels.
-Wednesdays: December 2, 9, 16, 23, 5 - 6pm No registration required.
+Fridays: January 15, 22, 29 and February 5, 12, 19.
+No registration required.

 Thu 2/18 1:30 PM at Main Library Hunneman Hall